-In maths, their focus was on number and place value.
-The children in Blackman class can use their knowledge to round to the nearest 10, 100 and 1000, also they can order and compare numbers beyond 1000.
+In maths, we began the Autumn Term focusing on number and place value.
+The children in Blackman class can use their knowledge to round to the nearest 10, 100 and 1000, they have also had fun ordering and comparing numbers beyond 1000.
 They have been looking at different methods to solve word problems and securing their knowledge, these included using the column method for addition and subtraction of four-digit numbers.
 We finished the Autumn Term by learning about Perimeter which included using our knowledge to solve a problem for Professor Lockhart concerning the size of dinosaur enclosures.
 We have enjoyed practicing the recall of our times tables using Times Table Rockstars and Supermovers!

-In science, the children in Year 4 have been looking at sound and animals in their habitats.
-They looked at how sound is created and how it travels through vibrations.
-With this knowledge, they could plan their own investigations which included reasons how we made our experiments fair.
+In Science, the children in Blackman have been looking at sound and states of matter.
+We looked at how sound is created and how it travels through vibrations.
+With this knowledge, we could plan our own investigations which included reasons how we made our experiments fair.
 When looking at states of matter, we discovered that solid, liquid and gases are all states of matter and learnt the difference between their particles.
 We also created a model of the water cycle to learn what the key scientific terms; evaporation, condensation and precipitation mean.

-In creative curriculum Blackman class have been studying The Vikings.
-They have been looking at who the Vikings were and where they were from.
-While studying they looked at artefacts from that time period and the different Gods that they believed in and how they influenced the lives of the Viking people.
+In Creative Curriculum, Blackman class have been learning about Anglo-Saxons and The Vikings.
+We have been looking at who the Anglo-Saxons and Vikings were and where they were from.
+While studying we looked at artefacts from that time period and the different Gods that they believed in and how they influenced the lives of the Viking people.
 We enjoyed becoming estate agents when learning about Viking homes to sell a longhouse.
 We wrote fantastic advertisements that included key features of a Viking Longhouse and key persuasive vocabulary.
-We also learnt how to write in Viking runes and how life in the Viking period is different to life today.
+We also learnt how to write in Anglo-Saxon runes and how life in the Viking period is different to life today.